inpsyde/config/README.md

     ];

-With this declaration in place getting the configuration is as easy as:
+With this declaration in place reading configuration value is done like this:

     <?php